 The Clay County Sheriff’s Office Public Information Unit is charged with disseminating information to the community and to the media.
 The unit accomplishes that through the agency’s social media platforms, interviews with the media, and the agency website.
-The members that make up the unit handle the agency’s social media accounts, media interviews, news conference organization, active situation community updates, the agency website, and appear at all of the events held by the sheriff’s office.
+Deputy Andrew Ford and Brandon Ludwig make up the Public Information Unit, and they handle the agency’s social media accounts, media interviews, news conference organization, active situation community updates, the agency website, and appear at all of the events held by the sheriff’s office.

 Follow us on Facebook, Instagram, YouTube, and Twitter for the latest information about the CCSO!

 To reach the PIO Unit, email email@example.com.

 The PIO Unit also handles in-house training videos, the agency’s website, agency-wide messaging, and graphic design.
 With the changes that came about through COVID-19 agency events, like the Police Memorial, were virtual.
 The PIOs organized, shot, produced, and edited the those events so our community and our members could still partake – safely.

 Public Information Deputy